tdsc2022-artifact/artifact/README.md

 **This toolkit contains implementations of all learning-based vulnerability detection methods used in the paper**

 ###  For popular vulnerability detection methods, we build a unified framework.
-You can adapt to different datasets and train different models only by modifying the parameter settings。
+You can adapt to different datasets and train different models only by modifying the parameter settings.

 | methods         | paper                                                        |
 | --------------- | ------------------------------------------------------------ |